What is a Pitch Deck and Things to Consider While Making One

 - We’re like PayPal for payment.

-- We’re like OLA for traveling.
+- We’re like OLA for travelling.

 It might be enticing to draw these kinds of comparisons, but dropping a reputed name for the sake of dropping a high-profile name isn’t a great strategy.
 Instead, your startup’s vision should reflect its unique sentiments and beliefs.